CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-2.md

 sidebar_position: 2
 ---

-# Example 2: Creating simple objects
+# Example 2: Creating Simple Objects

 How to add a simple object using the ProcessForce API